In the middle of winter, the idea of fresh, juicy strawberries might get your mouth watering.

 Preparing your patch

-One of my favourite manure sources is Zoo Doo – it’s available if your city has a zoo, profits go to Working to Prevent Suicide, and they deliver!
-Sheep pellets and chicken manure compost are also available in stores and will do the job as well.
+One of my favourite manure sources is Zoo Doo – it’s available if your city has a zoo.
+Profits go to Working to Prevent Suicide, and they deliver!

 Unlike most plants, I don’t dig a hole in the soil to plant it.
 Instead, I place the plant on the soil’s surface and scrape the soil from around the plant onto the roots.
 This forms a hill which helps keep your berries protected.